b72u68/cohost-aws-challenge/README.md

 ## Objective

-Write an image uploader website and run it on Amazon Web Services.
+Write an image uploader website and run it on Amazon Web Services using EC2 service and S3 storage.

 ## Tasks